sm-da/my-awesome/README.md

 - [hyperonym/basaran](https://github.com/hyperonym/basaran) - Basaran is an open-source alternative to the OpenAI text completion API.
 It provides a compatible streaming API for your Hugging Face Transformers-based text generation models.
 - [ifsheldon/NewsletterGPT](https://github.com/ifsheldon/NewsletterGPT) - Get a newsletter automatically from GPT every week
 - [imartinez/privateGPT](https://github.com/imartinez/privateGPT) - Interact with your documents using the power of GPT, 100% privately, no data leaks
+- [ishan0102/vimGPT](https://github.com/ishan0102/vimGPT) - Browse the web with GPT-4V and Vimium
 - [jina-ai/fastapi-serve](https://github.com/jina-ai/fastapi-serve) - FastAPI to the Cloud, Batteries Included! ☁️🔋🚀
 - [jiupinjia/SkyAR](https://github.com/jiupinjia/SkyAR) - Official Pytorch implementation of the preprint paper "Castle in the Sky: Dynamic Sky Replacement and Harmonization in Videos", in arXiv:2010.11800.
 - [josephmisiti/awesome-machine-learning](https://github.com/josephmisiti/awesome-machine-learning) - A curated list of awesome Machine Learning frameworks, libraries and software.